formkit/docs-content/inputs/dropdown.md

 <ProInstallSnippet></ProInstallSnippet>

-The `dropdown` input allows users to select a value from a customizable list of options.
+The `dropdown` input allows users to select a value from a customizable list of options:

 ## Basic example